raygun101/MarkupKit/README.md

 The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
 It is used to associate an optional arbitrary value with a cell.

 MarkupKit also adds a boolean `checked` property to `UITableViewCell` which, when set, causes a checkmark to appear in the corresponding row.
-This property should not be set directly.
-Its state is managed by the following `LMTableView` methods:
+In general, this property should not be set directly.
+Its state is typically managed via the following `LMTableView` methods:

     - (nullable id)valueForSection:(NSInteger)section;
     - (void)setValue:(nullable id)value forSection:(NSInteger)section;